MHChowdhury179/scr-class-b-class-c-commutation-circuits/README.md

 ## Experiments Covered

 ### Experiment 1: Class B Commutation Circuit
 The Class B commutation circuit was practically implemented using an SCR, inductor, capacitor, and resistive load.
 The circuit output was observed through a laboratory experimental setup, where key waveforms were captured using an oscilloscope.
 A MATLAB/Simulink model of the same circuit was also developed to verify and compare the experimental results.
+![image alt] (

 **Measured and analyzed outputs:**
 - SCR gate pulse